Mario Nakić: Professional career

+Real Madrid (2018–2021)

-On May 24, 2018, Nakić made a debut with Real Madrid in the Liga ACB (the top-tier Spanish League).
+On 24 May 2018 Nakić made a debut with Real Madrid in the Liga ACB (the top-tier Spanish League).
 He scored two points in a Real Madrid's 2017–18 season loss from Herbalife Gran Canaria.

 Following the 2020–21 season Nakić declared himself for the 2021 NBA draft.
-On July 19, 2021, he withdrawn his name from consideration for the 2021 NBA draft.
+On 19 July 2021 he withdrawn his name from consideration for the 2021 NBA draft.

+Andorra (2021–2022)

-On August 3, 2021, he has signed with MoraBanc Andorra of the Liga ACB.
+On 3 August 2021 he signed with MoraBanc Andorra of the Liga ACB.
 Previously declared, Nakić subsequently withdrawn his name from consideration for the 2022 NBA draft.
+In 27 ACB League games with Andorra, Nakić averaged 4.1 points and 2 rebounds per game.
+He also appeared in 18 EuroCup games, averaging 5.7 points and 2.7 rebounds per game with Andorra.